nemesisx00/ocsm/README.md

 ## Inside OCSM

 OCSM is written almost entirely in [Rust](https://www.rust-lang.org/).
-[Dioxus](https://dioxuslabs.com/) is a GUI library used to create a desktop WebView2 window driven by WASM, leveraging [Rust](https://www.rust-lang.org/)'s benefits on the frontend.
+[Dioxus](https://dioxuslabs.com/) is a GUI library used to create a desktop WebView2 window, leveraging [Rust](https://www.rust-lang.org/)'s benefits on the frontend.
 Rounding things out, the CSS is generated with the [Stylus](https://stylus-lang.com/) CSS preprocessor.

 ## Getting Started